shamskv/EZVIDIA/README.md

    1. VX238 (1920x1080@60) (\[0, 1920], \[0, 1080])
    2. VX239 (1920x1080@60) (\[420, 1500], \[-1920, 0])

-In this configuration, the VX239 (with a 90 deg rotation) is placed centrally above the VX238 (1080p unrotated) and, from the VX239 coordinates it is possible to see that it takes 1500-420 = 1080px horizontally and 1920px vertically.
+In this configuration, the VX239 (with a 90 deg rotation) is placed centrally above the VX238 (1080p unrotated) and, from the VX239 coordinates, it is possible to see that it takes 1500-420 = 1080px horizontally and 1920px vertically.
 ### 5. Creating the batch files
 When you are done creating the configurations (you can delete the DEFAULT_CONFIG now) and leave the configurations submenu, all your changes will be automatically saved to the *configs.json* file.
 Now you can select one of the *Generate batch files* options from the main menu.
 - **Create batch files**: Creates one batch file per configuration, running this file instantly applies the configuration.
 The batch files **must** stay in the same folder as the executable.
 You can create shortcuts to place them somewhere else, or create your own batch files that contain the full path to the executable.